normal-computing/posteriors/examples/bayes_llama3/README.md

 # Bayesian Ensemble Language Model #

 We create an ensemble last layer on top of Llama3 to perform uncertainty quantification.
-We fine-tune the last attention layer in the model and achieve a distribution over distributions by grabbing 10 copies of the weights over 10 different training trajectories.
+We fine-tune all the weights in the last attention layer in the model and achieve a distribution over distributions by grabbing 10 copies of the weights over 10 different training trajectories.

 ## Installation ##